QingyangKong/knowledge-dump/Specifications/Javascript/JS Scope.md

 ### 2 scopes in javascript:
 In javascript, in general, there are 2 scopes: global and local.
 Variable declared in a function is in local scope and all variables decared outside the function is in global scope.
-Variables in global scope is accessable everywhere, while local variables are only accessable within the function.
+Variables in global scope is accessible anywhere, while local variables are only accessable within the function.
 eg:
 ```
 var varOutside = 1;